The-Blockchain-Company/chain-wallet-libs/doc/getting_started.md

-# Jörmungandr Wallet and Chain interactions
+# Quibitous Wallet and Chain interactions

-- list of jörmungandrwallet lib functions
+- list of quibitouswallet lib functions
 - what and how are used for/to interact with the external network.

 ## Wallet used in examples